atgu/bge_analysis/imputation/glimpse_hail_batch/README.md

 ## Considerations

 All CRAM files being read either in the Terra Data Repository or a bucket managed outside the Terra Data Repository must be in a **Regional** bucket.
 The temporary buckets used for both Batch temporary files and the staging remote temporary directory should be located in a **Regional** bucket in the same region as the CRAMs bucket(s).
 Lastly, the region specified to use with Batch `--batch-regions` must also be in the same region as the storage buckets.
-For example, to be clear, the following six items must be in the same region such as `us-central`:
+For example, to be clear, the following six items must be in the same region such as `us-central1`:

 1. CRAM and CRAM index files bucket
 2. Batch remote temporary directory `--batch-remote-tmpdir`